The Third Punic War was fought between the Roman Republic and Carthage which took place between 149 and 146 BC.

 Finally, Rome declared war on Carthage in 149 BC.

-In 149 BC, the Roman sent led an army of 80,000 soldiers against Carthage.
-They landed at the city of Utica and then laid siege to the city of Carthage itself.
+In 149 BC, Rome sent an army of 80,000 soldiers to Carthage.
+They landed at the city of Utica.

 The Romans first demanded that Carthage surrender unconditionally.
 It was proposed that they had to disband their army, surrender all weapons, and release all prisoners.